 We said that Square Online has taken a minimalistic approach, which is true for its website builder as well.
 We could very well say that, in the case of Square Online, simple doesn’t mean outdated.
 The website editor is modern and carries out all the essential functions.

-The default template isn’t boring by any means, and you can still customize it to a certain degree.
+The default theme isn’t boring by any means, and you can still customize it to a certain degree.
 You can change fonts, colors, the background, the style of the elements, and the layout of the photos and still create a beautiful website.

 You can also upload your own logo, edit the header, and add your own branding instead of Square’s branding in the footer if you’re on a paid plan.
 The editor allows you to see how your page will look in the mobile version and make any necessary changes to make it look great on mobile as well.